rettersoft/rettersoft.github.io/docs/Concepts/Classes/Template.md

 }
 ```

 Every instance will have a unique id if `getInstanceId` of class is not implemented.
 If you implement `getInstanceId` you can create an instance with an instanceId you choose.

+#### Example:

 For example you can create an instance with instanceId same as the caller users userId.
-See example below:
+Think of an e-commerce application and you have a Cart class.
+You would like to create Cart instances with users Id.
+You can use this code to have each Cart instance the id of the user.

 Template file: